- If you struggle with reading and writing, then you can overcome it with the best dyslexia software.

 - You can choose a program that can help children with special needs as it turns speech into text.

 - Another software offers interactive lessons to teach children to connect sounds in words.

 Although children with Dyslexia may find it difficult to remember words or name letters, with little support and care, the children can get through the problem and success in school.

 To make life a bit easier, the children can use some apps and software that can help the dyslexic student do homework, study for a test and be more productive in the classroom.

-In this article, we take a look at the best free software for Dyslexia student and adults to combat learning difficulties.
+In this article, we take a look at the best software for Dyslexia students and adults to combat learning difficulties.

-NaturalReader is a powerful text-to-speech software that can help foreign language learners, dyslexic reader, working professionals as well as normal students.
+NaturalReader is a powerful text-to-speech software that can help foreign language learners, dyslexic readers, working professionals as well as normal students.

-The software come with naturally sounding voices and can read to you text from Word and PDF document, Emails and webpages.
+The software comes with naturally sounding voices and can read to you text from Word and PDF documents, Emails and webpages.

-The free version offers the basic features like text to speech (may not be natural sounding voice), supports PDF, Docx, TXT and ePub file formats and allows you to change speed and speaker.
+The free version offers basic features like text to speech (may not be natural-sounding voice), supports PDF, Docx, TXT and ePub file formats and allows you to change speed and speaker.

 The ability to change speed and speaker means you can customize the audio to suit the individual’s needs better.